CryptoLions/SimpleAssets/README.md

 The RAM usage for NFTs depends on how much data is stored in the idata and mdata fields.
 If they both empty, each NFT takes up `276 bytes`.

-Each symbol in imdata and mdata is +1 byte.
+Each symbol in idata and mdata is +1 byte.

 ---------------------------
 ## Fungible Tokens (FTs)